Commercial to residential conversion: Why you NEED TO stop creating TINY ground floor commercial units!

 It also seems that this viewpoint stems from the belief that commercial units aren’t profitable.

 Thirdly, (this will require further probing at a later date), by avoiding planning permission it brings up whether the work will stand the test of time.
 After all, planning is there for quality control… which may be lacking in buildings that use PD.
-The knock-on effect could be ‘the slums of the future’ (as one colleague points out!) or at the very least the inability to get a mortgage on it.
+The knock-on effect could be ‘the slums of the future’ (as one of my esteemed colleagues points out!) or at the very least the inability to get a mortgage on it.